Trails, Carriage Roads, & Other Outdoor Projects

 HOW: Staff and volunteers will greet you on the front lawn of ANP Headquarters.
 They will provide you with tools, gloves, training, and transportation to the work site for the morning’s project.

-WHAT TO BRING: Water, snack/lunch, and insect repellent.
+WHAT TO BRING & CLOTHING: Water, snack/lunch, and insect repellent.
 Dress in layers for variable Maine weather, and wear sturdy shoes (no sandals or exposed toes).
+Ticks carrying Lyme disease are very common in Maine.
+We recommend wearing long socks and light colored pants, which you can tuck into your socks, to prevent ticks from climbing under your clothing.

-GROUPS: If your group is larger than 5 volunteers, please contact Dianna McKeage, the Acadia National Park Volunteer Coordinator, beforehand to help plan appropriate projects.
-288-8716 or firstname.lastname@example.org
+GROUPS: If your group has more than 5 volunteers, please contact the Acadia National Park Volunteer Coordinator beforehand to help plan appropriate projects.
+For large groups, special work projects can be scheduled for Monday, Wednesday, or Friday.
+Dianna McKeage: 207-288-8716 or firstname.lastname@example.org Please note that Dianna is furloughed for 3 months during the winter.